JadeOfMaar/sandbox/LinxiumProject/Readme.md

 * Linxium14 is slightly radioactive and degenerates very, very slowly.
 Its tanks are engineered to leverage this to provide EC like RTGs.
 This form is the best for fuel so you'll be mining this the most.
 You might very barely notice until you have multiple tanks on a ship.
 This can be good or bad depending on your perspective.
 It is fairly abundant in solid form and can also be found in liquid form in the lava of some planets or moons.

+## Part List
-Its parts list currently includes:
+This currently includes:

-##Added
+### Added
-The I-LX series heavy lift ion engines.
+* The I-LX series heavy lift ion engines.
-The J-LX series nuclear scramjet engine.
+* The J-LX series nuclear scramjet engine.
-GLX-Power nuclear reactors (built on the Convert-O-Trons).
+* GLX-Power nuclear reactors (built on the Convert-O-Trons).

-##Modified
+### Modified
-The stock RTG, enhanced to consume byproduct Linxium11 from I-LX engine output and offset EC consumption.
+* The stock RTG, enhanced to consume byproduct Linxium11 from I-LX engine output and offset EC consumption.
-The stock Ore tanks.
+* The stock Ore tanks.
-The Surface Scanner, Narrowband Scanner, and Orbital Survey Scanner.
+* The Surface Scanner, Narrowband Scanner, and Orbital Survey Scanner.
-All intake parts, in order to consume IntakeAtm and feed J-LX engines on planets without Oxygen.
+* All intake parts, in order to consume IntakeAtm and feed J-LX engines on planets without Oxygen.